HellsCrimson/duckypad-profiles/README.md

 # Duckypad Profiles

-Custom profiles for the [duckyPad](https://github.com/dekuNukem/duckyPad).
+Custom profiles for the [duckyPad](https://github.com/dekuNukem/duckyPad) by dekuNukem.

 ## Usage